-Step Three – Build Your Massive Email List!
-Here Are 5 Techniques & 10 CTA’s
+Step Three – Building Your Massive Email List!

 We all have huge inboxes stuffed with email from people we know.
 Are they already on your email list?
 If not, email each of them and ask, “Is it okay for me to add you to my newsletter list?”

-This process will take time, but according to Bain & Company, it costs six to seven times more to acquire a new customer than retain an existing one.
+This process of building a massive email list will take time, but according to Bain & Company, it costs six to seven times more to acquire a new customer than retain an existing one.
 So, consider those in your inbox “existing” and get to work strengthening your relationship with them.
-It will be well worth it.
+It will be well worth.

 Never, ever add someone without getting permission first, even if it’s a friend because that’s considered SPAM.
 Legally, you must ask for the opt-in.
 So by adding the link directly to your newsletter service you are making sure you are compliant!